-Finally found a new journal to write in.
+I finally found a new journal to write in.
 I found it at the plaza.
 I paid a hefty price.
-Nevertheless, I desperately needed something to let me vent and chronicles my thoughts.
+But I desperately needed something to write my thoughts down in.
 You would think that a person living inside a school building would have access to paper.
-Except for the stash, the journal club keeps under lock and key, the only paper in this school is the student records.
-This paper serves no useful purpose to me.
+Not in this school.
+Except for the stash the journal club keeps under lock and key, the only paper in this school is the student records.
+This paper of course is already written on and serves no useful purpose to me.

 Not a lot to tell about Bear Country except that things have been quiet for weeks.
 I am a little bored.
 Actually, really bored.
 Everyone is off doing their own thing.
 I was hoping maybe I could get someone to play a game of cards.
 Spades perhaps.
 It is a fun game but no one was interested.
 I even asked the library trio Marty, Gretchen and Cecelia.
 Day in and day out they sit in the media center and read.
 Surely, they could use a diversion.
 They weren’t interested.
 Marty said they were doing research.
 This sounded somewhat interesting so I asked if I could help.
 They all three looked at me and in unison said “No”.
 Before I knew what was happening they pushed me out of the media center.
 And they locked the door.
 Those three are a wealth of information.
 A little odd and secretive and they are rarely seen alone but they can be very helpful at times.
 I am only a little hurt that they didn’t want to play with me.
 Oh well, their loss.